Skip to content

 Frequently Asked Questions — Shell (SHEL)

-The live Shell (SHEL) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing SHEL perps.
+The live Shell (SHEL) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists SHEL perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

-Shell (SHEL) open interest is broken down by exchange in the chart above, showing the total value of outstanding SHEL derivative contracts on each platform.
+The Shell (SHEL) open-interest chart shows the total value of outstanding SHEL derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 The Shell long/short ratio shows the balance between traders betting on price increases (longs) versus decreases (shorts) across exchanges.
 An extreme ratio in either direction can signal potential reversals as crowded positioning often leads to liquidation cascades.